 - A. Recognized student organizations, excluding those outlined in Section 2, Point C., are eligible to receive Student Assembly funding. - a.
 An organization is considered recognized and active when it has fulfilled recognition requirements for the Club Review Board and/or renewal requirements from the Student Activities Office. - B. Student organizations are required to complete funding training each academic year.
 Any required training must be completed for an organization to remain eligible. - C. The following recognized student organizations are not eligible for SA funding: - a.
-Student organizations that receive funding from another cluster or designated fund as their primary funding source. - Clusters with separate funding include Club Sports, Chaplaincy, and the Media Board. - ii.
+Student organizations that receive funding from another cluster or designated fund as their primary funding source. - i.
+Clusters with separate funding include Club Sports, Chaplaincy, and the Media Board. - ii.
 Other groups and entities that have operational or departmental funding as their primary funding source include: the Campus Activities Board (CAB), Hamilton Association for Volunteering, Outreach, and Charity (HAVOC), Black & Latinx Student Union (BLSU), Gender & Sexuality Union (GSU), Center for Intersectional Feminism (CIF), Hamilton Outing Club (HOC), and Alternative Spring Break (AXB). - b.
-Private societies (i.e. fraternities and sororities). - i.
-Private societies are not eligible for SA funding because they are typically gender-specific (i.e. their membership excludes people of certain genders) and/or they collect membership dues required for all members to be involved in the group.
+Private societies (i.e. fraternities and sororities).

-- D. Participation in all student organizations and their activities funded by the Student Assembly must be open to all members of the Hamilton College student body. - a.
+- i.
+Private societies are not eligible for SA funding because they are typically gender-specific (i.e. their membership excludes people of certain genders) and/or they collect membership dues required for all members to be involved in the group. - D. Participation in all student organizations and their activities funded by the Student Assembly must be open to all members of the Hamilton College student body. - a.
 Organizations with selective teams (e.g. performance groups, academic travel teams, club sports) must hold an open interest meeting at the beginning of each semester, which will be publicized to all students in order to be eligible for SA funding. - E. Newly recognized student organizations have special rules regarding funding eligibility. - a.
-Newly recognized student organizations will take part in a 'probationary period' during the remainder of their first academic year1.
+Newly recognized student organizations will take part in a 'probationary period' during the remainder of their first academic year.
 During the probationary period, new student organizations are only eligible to apply for contingency funding up to \$500 in total. - b.
-These limits will be lifted after the end of their first academic year, under the condition that the organization has established credibility with the Student Assembly. - i.
-Credibility refers to being in 'good standing' with the Assembly at the interpretive discretion of the Central Council.
-An organization's spending practices, communication with the Assembly, and overall compliance with the Funding Codes and Student Activities policies for student organizations are all factors that may affect credibility. - ii.
-The Director of Organization Relations and the Central Council Treasurer will determine the credibility of an organization, should seek opinions from the Central Council. - F. Student organizations that raise money or receive partial funding from an outside source are still eligible to apply for Student Assembly funding. - a.
+If a new student organization believes they have an operational need to exceed the \$500 cap, they should include rationale for their case in their contingency funding request.
+The Central Council can choose to override the \$500 cap on a case-by-case basis only for operationally essential budget items.
+A majority vote of the Central Council is needed to override the \$500 cap. - F. Student organizations that raise money or receive partial funding from an outside source are still eligible to apply for Student Assembly funding. - a.
 Money raised through fundraisers, donations, and charitable activities or received from a grant, department, or other outside funding source does not need to be disclosed, but the Central Council may inquire about such funds and may recommend that those funds be used in lieu of Student Assembly funding. - b.
 The Student Activities Office oversees student organization liabilities (fundraising) accounts and may share with the Central Council Treasurer balance updates and information.